Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Generalized Cram e r Distance

 \section{Generalized Cram{\'e}r Distance}

-Instead of the general distance measure assumed in the previous section we now use the specific distance measure from the appendix that compares two \glspl{DMD} that with (i)~different numbers of components, (ii)~at mutually distinct locations, (iii)~with non-equal weights.
-For the particle flow in this paper, we use a specific configuration of the distance measure that compares two particle sets having the same numbers of samples.
+Instead of the abstract distance measure assumed in the previous section, we now use the specific distance measure in \Eq{Eq_CvD} from the Appendix that compares two \glspl{DMD} that may have (i)~different numbers of components $M$ and $L$, (ii)~at mutually distinct locations, (iii)~with non-equal weights.
+For the particle flow in this paper, we use a specific configuration of this distance measure that compares two particle sets having the same numbers of samples ($M=L$).